Sodium thiosulfate: Photographic processing

-In photography, sodium thiosulfate is used in both film and photographic paper processing as a fixer, sometimes still called 'hypo' from the original chemical name, hyposulphite of soda.
+In photography, sodium thiosulfate is used in both film and photographic paper processing as a photographic fixer.
+It is sometimes still called "hypo" from the original chemical name, hyposulphite of soda.
 It functions to dissolve silver halides, e.g., AgBr, components of photographic emulsions.
 Ammonium thiosulfate is typically preferred to sodium thiosulfate for this application.

 The ability of thiosulfate to dissolve silver ions is related to its ability to dissolve gold ions.

 Neutralizing chlorinated water

-It is used to dechlorinate tap water including lowering chlorine levels for use in aquariums, swimming pools, and spas (e.g., following superchlorination) and within water treatment plants to treat settled backwash water prior to release into rivers.
+It is used to dechlorinate tap water including lowering chlorine levels for use in aquariums, swimming pools, and spas (e.g., following superchlorination) and within water treatment plants and within ECS BWTS to treat settled backwash water prior to release into rivers.
 The reduction reaction is analogous to the iodine reduction reaction.

 In pH testing of bleach substances, sodium thiosulfate neutralizes the color-removing effects of bleach and allows one to test the pH of bleach solutions with liquid indicators.
 The relevant reaction is akin to the iodine reaction: thiosulfate reduces the hypochlorite (the active ingredient in bleach) and in so doing becomes oxidized to sulfate.
 The complete reaction is: